This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 If you want a quiet floating market to visit where you can pick up souvenirs, don’t go to the Damnoen Saduak floating market like everyone else, I recommend you visit the Kwan-Riam Floating Market which is small, local and authentic, but still has Thai handicrafts to purchase to take home.

 Video: Klong Lat Mayom Floating Markets

 6. Soi Rambuttri

 Pull up a triangle pillow under a fan in a cafe during the day.
 Make sure it is in front of the TV screen and watch movies all day long.
-Grab yourself a coconut water, a bowl of delicious Thai curry and just relax.
+Grab yourself a coconut water, a bowl of delicious Thai curry, and just relax.

 Get bored with the movie?
 Read a book, have a beer or wander outside for some really great shopping.
 Soi Rambuttri also has fantastic street food.

 They have really prettified this street since we lived in Bangkok.
-It used to be called Dog Shit Alley – yep plenty of mangy dogs roaming around and rats running over your feet as you ate outside on rickety plastic tables and chairs.
+It used to be called Dog Sxxx Alley – yep plenty of mangy dogs roaming around and rats running over your feet as you ate outside on rickety plastic tables and chairs.

 Now there are a lot of bamboo plants and trees lining the sidewalk and it has a clean, fresh, hipster energy to it.